Peter McCullagh

 Peter McCullagh (born 8 January 1952) is a Northern Irish-born American statistician and John D. MacArthur Distinguished Service Professor in the Department of Statistics at the University of Chicago.

 Education

 McCullagh is from Plumbridge, Northern Ireland.
-He attended the University of Birmingham and completed his PhD at Imperial College London, supervised by David Cox and Anthony Atkinson.
+He attended St Columb's College Derry (1963-1970), studied mathematics at the University of Birmingham and completed his PhD at Imperial College London in 1977, supervised by David Cox and Anthony Atkinson.

 Research

 McCullagh is the coauthor with John Nelder of Generalized Linear Models (1983, Chapman and Hall – second edition 1989), a seminal text on the subject of generalized linear models (GLMs) with more than 23,000 citations.
-He also wrote "Tensor Methods in Statistics", published originally in 1987.
+He also wrote "Tensor Methods in Statistics", published in 1987, and "Ten Projects in Applied Statistics" Springer, 2023.